Bowerman and David Brower Fellowships

 Food as a Transnational Legal Concept: This project examines how different concepts, such as food sovereignty, food security, food justice and the right to food, are put into practice and defined through law.
 It studies both domestic and international institutions in order to appreciate how local institutions and practices can have global implications, and how global institutions and practices can have local implications.
 Faculty and practitioner resources: Michael Fakhri

-Trust Doctrine: This project will evaluate the legal parameters of the Federal government’s trust obligation to Indian tribes.
-Specifically, is there an enforceable procedural duty to consult?
-Faculty and practitioner resources: Mary Wood and Kathy Lynn.
+Trust Doctrine: Including the recent 2013 Depart of the Interior Report of the Commission on Indian Trust Administration, this project will evaluate the latest legal parameters of the Federal government’s trust obligation to Indian tribes with a special focus on the threat that climate change poses to Indian resources.
+Faculty and practitioner resources: Mary Wood

 Performance requirements: In addition to the general requirements for all ENR Fellows, Bowerman and David Brower Fellows must complete the project selected during the application process.